Granby Four Streets: Recognition

 The renewal project to renovate and bring back into use 25 empty properties in Beaconsfield Street won the "Your Move Property Regeneration 2013" award In October 2013, which included recognition for the "innovative design to preserve the character of the homes which were in a very fragile condition".
 The first new residents moved into the houses in late 2013.

 London-based architects Assemble started working in the area around 2012, assuming various roles such as builders, designers and artists.
 Erika Rushton, Chair of Granby Four Streets Community Land Trust, noted that “Assemble are the only ones who have ever sat and listened to the residents, and then translated their vision into drawings and models, and now into reality."
 In December 2015, they were the £25,000 winners of the 2015 Turner Prize for their work in the Granby Four Streets region.
 The announcement was made live on television and the art works include various architectural features (such as fireplaces and stair balustrades).
 Upon being nominated for the prize, television crews visited the area to report on the work being undertaken.
 The win was significant as it was the first time a group or collective had ever won the art award, despite Assemble having previously not considered themselves as artists.
 The community land trust also reached the finals of the World Habitat Awards in 2017, out of 164 applicants.

+French writer William Buzy has written about this neighborhood several times, in magazines and in his books.